Hosted Call Center: What It Is, How It Works & Why You Want One

-Key Takeaways:
+Key Takeaways

 - Hosted contact centers are cost-effective, scalable, easy to integrate, and have advanced features.

-What Is a Hosted Contact Center?
+What Is a Hosted Call Center?

-How a Hosted Contact Center Works
+How a Hosted Call Center Works

 With a hosted contact center solution, you pay a subscription fee to a third-party provider, who then gives you access to the hardware and software you need.
 The provider is responsible for updating and maintaining the solution, taking those concerns off your shoulders.